Aberystwyth University Library Collection Policy

 There have been some key changes in recent years which continue to impact upon the way Aberystwyth University Library acquires content.

-Space is also a key factor.
-We are operating in a zero growth environment, where for every item we add to our physical collection, we need to remove one.
+Space remains a key factor.
+We operate in a zero growth environment, where for every item we add to our physical collection, we need to remove one.
 There is no room for the expansion of the physical collection.
-Coupled with this, we also face an increased demand for user study spaces within the library.
+Coupled with this, we also face a continued demand for additional user study spaces within the library.

-These three factors, cost, space and the growth in the availability of content in electronic format, have shaped the direction of this policy.
+These factors, cost, changes in the publishing market, space and the availability of content in electronic format, have shaped the direction of this policy.

 Although we are in a position where there can be no further overall expansion in the physical stock of the library, at the same time we cannot allow our holdings to become inflexible.
 We must continue to acquire new material to be able to meet the strategic aims of the University.
 This can be partly resolved by making best use of electronic sources where they are available, however, for the foreseeable future we will continue to acquire printed materials.
 To accommodate them we will take a critical look at our existing holdings and assess their value against the current and future needs of the University.
 In order to develop our collections, we must make space on the open shelves for the continued acquisition of printed materials by disposing of those items which are no longer required for current teaching, learning and research.
 Criteria and arrangements for withdrawal are contained within this Policy.
 We will continue to work with teaching and research staff to ensure that our acquisitions meet academic imperatives as precisely and efficiently as possible.